Dallas Baptist Patriots: Athletic program

 The school's athletic department features a Christ-centered discipleship program, as a part of the mission to develop "Champions for Christ".
 DBU athletics also launched the Global Sports Mission Initiative in 2007 to allow student-athletes the opportunity to share the love of Christ, while using their God-given athletic talents and gifts to minister and spread the Word of God abroad.
 The Global Sports Mission Initiative was created as a vision by Patriot athletics and the DBU Global Missions Department and has included trips to Guatemala, Peru, Dominican Republic, South Korea, England, Brazil, Chile, Liberia, Scotland, China, Honduras, and Curacao, with plans for more trips in the near future.

 Over the last several years, facility additions have been made to the athletic department, including the construction of the Sadler Patriot Clubhouse, Patriot Athletic Guesthouse, Sedwick Soccer Fieldhouse, Joan and Andy Horner Ballpark, and the Athletic Training Center.

+The women's golf team won the NCAA Division II Women's Golf Championships in 2021, 2023, 2025.

+The Cheer program has won three straight NCA National Titles in Daytona Beach, Florida, in 2021, 2022, and 2023.

 Varsity teams

-Dallas Baptist University sponsors teams in seven men's and six women's NCAA sanctioned sports, as well as five club sports.
+Dallas Baptist University sponsors teams in seven men's and six women's NCAA sanctioned sports.
+STUNT was introduced in 2023 as well as five club sports.